 The APEC system is a 6-stage filtration system.

 You replace four of the six filters every 6 – 12 months while the other 2 filters last you 2 – 4 years.

 Click the image below to see more information about replacing the filters in the APEC unit:

-The current price for a complete set of filters is under $99, which isn’t too bad since it comes with the two filters that last 2 – 4 years.
+The current price for a complete set of filters is great, which is nice since it comes with the two filters that last 2 – 4 years.

 As for the iSpring system, it is the clear winner in the replacement filter cost category.

-The current price for a full year replacement filter set in the iSpring system is just a tick over $62.
+The current price for a full year replacement filter set in the iSpring system is a steal.

 You can click the image below for more details:

-The Brondell Circle RO replacement filter set is currently selling for under $60.
+The Brondell Circle RO replacement filter set is currently selling for a budget price.

 Click the image below for more info on the Brondell filters: